alanmackenzie/guide-to-enterprise-drupal/README.md

 * designing with displays in mind.
 * Using the most sepcific alter function.
 Helper funciton good for unit testing, less likely to run in unexpected places.
 * Breakdown of different caches in the appendix.
+* install profile needs to be kept up to date else 'ghost' modules will cause you problems when uninstalling dependencies.